monch1962/kube-local-env/README.md

 - `curl http://localhost:11434/api/tags` and you should see a list of the installed LLMs

 Next set up Open WebUI for Ollama.
 This gives you a convenient UI to converse with Ollama's LLM:
-- `podman run --pod ollama-kube -d -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main`
+- `podman run --pod ollama-web -d -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:main`

 You should now be able to go to `http://localhost:3000` to access Open WebUI (if you changed this port in the above instructions, then navigate to the port number you used instead).
 The first time you connect to Open WebUI it will ask you to create a new username/password - this is because Open WebUI supports shared use across a group of people.
 As you're running Open WebUI locally, the username/password you enter is only stored locally - feel free to choose whatever username/password you like!
 After your first session, you should be able to log back in to Open WebUI using the same username/password combination